 One of the highlights for summer is sitting outside by a cozy fire in the backyard.
 Whether you’re toasting marshmallows or simply enjoying the company of family and friends, there’s nothing quite as enchanting as sitting around a fire.
+In this article, we have listed out the best backyard firepits available in the market.

-Building a backyard firepit can be a fun weekend project that requires only a small amount of time and effort.
+Also, building a backyard firepit can be a fun weekend project that requires only a small amount of time and effort.
 Since most firepit projects only take about a day, you and your favorite people can likely be ready to enjoy a fire before sunset.

 If, on the other hand, building a firepit is not an option, there are a lot of options for purchasing one that can meet all of your needs.
 With various price ranges and fuel types, there’s sure to be something that will work with what you need.